mousetail/gq/readme.md

 # Generator Related
  - [x] Reduce - Runs on every pair and outputs a single value
- - [ ] Scan - Like reduce but outputs every intermediate value
+ - [x] Knot - Repeat but produce every intermediate value
  - [ ] First
  - [ ] Last
  - [x] Index - Finds the nth element of a list or generator